immijimmi/objectextensions/README.md

 ## Summary

-The point of this library is to provide a more modular alternative to object inheritance.
+The point of this framework is to provide a more modular alternative to object inheritance.

 Consider the following use case; You have an abstract class `Car` intended to represent a car, and need a pattern that allows you to *optionally* add more features.
 For example, you may want to add a convertible roof or a touchscreen on the dashboard, but these features will not necessarily be added to every subclass of `Car` you create.